Difetra/Digestive-Tract/Docs/Docs.md

 - food is broken down into chyme
 - stomach gradually passes chyme to intestine
 	- empty rate determined by energy density of chyme and volume
-	- small energy density and small intestine fullness may also slow empty rate
+	- energy density and small intestine fullness may also slow empty rate

 ### Intestine